-A minor injury can cause spinal cord injury if the spine is weakened (such as from
+A minor injury can damage the spinal cord if the spine is weakened, such as from

-or ) or if the spinal canal protecting the spinal cord has become too narrow (spinal stenosis) due to the normal aging process.
+or .
+Injury can also occur if the spinal canal protecting the spinal cord has become too narrow () due to the normal aging process.

 Bleeding, fluid buildup, and swelling can occur inside or outside the spinal cord (but within the spinal canal).
 The buildup of blood or fluid can press on the spinal cord and damage it.